-- 6. Click OK. - 7.
-Hit Esc on the keyboard to close the swatches panel.
+- 6. Hit Esc on the keyboard to close the swatches panel.
 The line is now blue!
-That's because this swatch was automatically applied to the selected stroke. - 8.
-In the Appearance panel, set the Stroke weight to 5 pt as shown here:

-- 9. To make the line more interesting, let's add a dotted portion to it.
+That's because this swatch was automatically applied to the selected stroke. - 7.
+In the Appearance panel, set the Stroke weight to 5pt as shown here: - 8.
+To make the line more interesting, let's add a dotted portion to it.
 Once upon a time, we needed multiple paths for this effect, but the Appearance panel makes it easy to do with just one path.
-With the line selected, at the bottom left of the Appearance panel click the Add New Stroke button ( - 10.
-Notice in the Appearance panel that a new stroke has been added below the current stroke.
-The top stroke in the panel is visually in front of the bottom stroke. - 11.
+With the line selected, at the bottom left of the - Appearance panel click the Add New Stroke (

+) button. - 9.
+Notice in the Appearance panel that a new stroke has been added on top of the previous stroke.
+This means it is visually in front of the other. - 10.
 So it doesn't completely block the other stroke, let's make the top stroke thinner.
-In the Appearance panel, change its weight to 2 pt. - 12.
-To lighten it, in the Appearance panel, Shift-click on the stroke color to open the Color panel. - 13.
-Reduce the T (tint) to 25, as shown on the right. - In the Appearance panel, click once on the underlined word Stroke to open the Stroke panel.
-Make sure you're editing the light blue 2 pt stroke!
+In the Appearance panel, change its weight to 2pt. - 11.
+To lighten it, in the Appearance panel, Shift-click on the stroke color to open the Color panel. - 12.
+Reduce the T (tint) to 25, as shown on the right. - 13.
+In the Appearance panel, click once on the underlined word Stroke to open the Stroke panel.
+Make sure you're editing the light blue 2pt stroke! - 14.
+Near the middle of the Stroke panel check Dashed Line.